MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 | 400,000     |800,000           | 22,880.00      | 6.9%         | 400,000            |
 | 800,000     |                  | 50,480.00      | 6.99%        | 800,000            |

-*Withholding rates for taxpayers filing as C, changes made to tax amount on wages over $200,000, only those changed brackets shown in table below*
+Withholding rates for taxpayers filing as *C*, changes made to tax amount on wages over $200,000, only those changed brackets shown in table below

 | If Over     | But Not Over     | Tax Amount     | Tax Rate     | On Excess Over     |
 |-------------|------------------|----------------|--------------|--------------------|